How many types of Spanish are there?

 Castilian Spanish:

-The Peninsular Spanish language is also described as Castilian Spanish, it is commonly spoken in Northern and Central Spain.
-The vosotros verb form is used in the Castilian dialect, as well as the imperfect subjunctive which differentiates it from other Spanish dialects.
-This dialect became a representative of the Spanish empire, some people even refer to Spanish as “Castellano” instead of Español.
+The Peninsular Spanish language is also described as Castilian Spanish; it is commonly spoken in Northern and Central Spain.
+The vosotros verb form is used in the Castilian dialect and the imperfect subjunctive, which differentiates it from other Spanish dialects.
+This dialect became a representative of the Spanish empire; some people even refer to Spanish as “Castellano” instead of Español.
 Though this dialect rose from the northern and central cities, it became a prominent type of Spanish in all regions.

 Andalusian Spanish: